 Objectivism upholds productive work as the central activity of a good life.
-To take your life seriously requires taking work seriously.
-This course will explore principles and attitudes that will help guide you in your work, your career, and the world of business more generally.
-A major focus will be on what the application of the ideas looks like, explored in part through a series of interviews and discussions with Objectivist businessmen, entrepreneurs, intellectuals, and professionals in various fields.
+Taking your life seriously requires taking work seriously.
+In this course, you will learn the principles and attitudes that will guide you in your work, your career, and in the world of business.
+This course is focused on ideas in action, explored through a series of live discussions with Objectivist businessmen, entrepreneurs, intellectuals, and professionals in various fields.
+(See extended description below.)

 Auditing is a great choice for students who want to attend live lectures, ask questions, and participate in some discussions, but do not want to submit assignments.

 A typical auditor is a busy professional or retiree, who finds our courses enriching and seeks to learn from our faculty as a hobby.
 You do not need to apply to audit, simply pay the tuition fee and you will be automatically enrolled in the course.

 Graded students in this course are expected to attend lectures and discussion sections, and also to submit assignments to the faculty.
 Assignments will be graded and given feedback.